IRCAD/trusted_code_nsd/README.md

    - config variables to set:
       - data_location, the path to the folder "TRUSTED_submission"
       - img_location, the path to the folder containing the original CT images
-      - output_location, the main folder where you want to save your different training outputs (models weight, training graphs, ...), depending to the modality, the models, ... etc
+      - output_location, the main folder where you want to save your different training outputs (models weight, training graphs, ...), depending on the modality, the models, ... etc
    - Note: the learning rate, weight_decay, number of epochs are fixed in the file "src/trusted_datapaer_ds/segmentation/U_or_V_Net_training.py" (line 82-84)
    - command:
    ```